EgemenErin/Athena/README.md

 **Athena** is a universal CSV data assistant built for analysts, researchers, and anyone who works with tabular exports but does not want to write pandas by hand.
 Upload a spreadsheet, describe what you want to know in natural language, and Athena generates safe pandas code, executes it in a sandbox, visualizes the result when appropriate, and summarizes the finding in plain English.

-The project exists to close the gap between “I have a CSV” and “I have an answer” without cloud APIs, API keys, or sending sensitive data to third-party services.
+Athena is designed to run **locally on your machine**.
+It talks to Ollama on the same computer — no commercial LLM API keys, no cloud hosting, and no sending sensitive CSVs to third-party services.

 ---

 <img width="1851" height="931" alt="image" src="https://github.com/user-attachments/assets/c53af162-80f1-4367-8674-1d7377cd57d3" />
 <img width="1842" height="938" alt="image" src="https://github.com/user-attachments/assets/b548235a-9835-42f3-adcc-b79ed26417d4" />
 <img width="1853" height="933" alt="image" src="https://github.com/user-attachments/assets/30ec7ea1-a79f-4153-bf3f-3fbd8f23bfb6" />

 ## ✨ Features

 - **Natural-language queries** — Ask questions like “What is the average salary by country?” and get executable pandas code plus results.
-- **Local-first privacy** — Powered by Ollama (`qwen2.5-coder:7b` by default); no external LLM API required.
+- **Local-first privacy** — Powered by Ollama (`qwen2.5-coder:14b` by default); no external LLM API required.
-- **Sandboxed execution** — Generated code runs in an isolated scope with only `df` and `pd` available.
+- **Sandboxed execution** — Generated code runs in an isolated scope with only `df` and `pd` available; imports, file I/O, and system modules are blocked.
 - **Smart recovery** — Automatic retry with schema-aware hints when generated code fails.
 - **Senior analyst prompts** — Code generation follows strict column mapping, question-type rules, and survey-style data patterns (semicolon lists, filters).
-- **Agent pipeline (local)** — Optional Planner → Analyst → Reviewer flow for better answers; toggle in `athena/config.py`.
+- **Agent pipeline** — Optional Planner → Analyst → Reviewer flow for better answers; toggle in `athena/config.py`.
 - **AI-suggested questions** — Business-analyst-style sidebar prompts tied to real columns.
 - **Dashboard** — AI-suggested graphs (bar, histogram, scatter, line, pie) with live Plotly previews; **Make a chart** builder with column pickers and heuristic chart suggestions; save charts to **My charts**; export saved charts to PDF (2×2 per page).
 Handles numeric text (coerce), high-cardinality metrics (bins), and list-like columns (explode `;`-separated values).
 - **Rich responses** — DataFrames, scalar metrics, Plotly bar charts (only when appropriate), and grounded narrative insights.